danielbjerk/elevator_otp/README.md

 Assumptions
 ---------------------

 The only assumption made in this implementation (beyond the base assumptions given) is the use of static IP for each elevator's computer.
-We feel this is a natural assumption, but concede that broadcasting each elevator's IP over UDP should be possible to implement even though we were unable to do so.

 Additional resources